keenlabs/capillary/README.md

 If your Storm chroots to a subdirectory (or whatever it's called) in Zookeeper then you'll want to set this.
 We use 'keen-storm'.

+### capillary.use.trident

+Set this to true if you would like to monitor trident topologies instead of pure storm.
+This will modify the Zookeeper paths used to match Trident's convention.

 ###

 # Other Notes